Ms-president/Excel-Project/README.md

 The analysis revealed several interesting insights, including:
 - A noticeable correlation between Commute Distance and bike purchasing behavior, with a higher number of buyers in the "0-1 Miles" range.
 - The Middle Age demographic group showed the highest rate of bike purchases.
-- An exploration of income versus gender showed different purchasing patterns for male and female buyers.e
+- An exploration of income versus gender showed different purchasing patterns for male and female buyers.